entailor/pytailor/README.md

 `pip install pytailor`

 pyTailor can also be installed with pip using a .whl file.
-This file can be built directly form the dev environment as shown [below](#building) with (replacing `x.y.z` with the actual version):
+A .whl file can be built directly form the dev environment as shown [below](#building).
+To install directly from a .whl file (replacing `x.y.z` with the actual version):

 `pip install dist/pytailor-x.y.z-py3-none-any.wheel`